Britain's FTSE gives up gains as grocers, Fed worries weigh

 LONDON, June 17 Britain's top share index turned lower by mid-session on Wednesday as losses in grocers and caution before a Federal Reserve announcement later in the day weighed on the market.

-The FTSE, which fell to its lowest since late January on Tuesday, has lost around 5.5 percent over the past three weeks as investors worried about a Greek default and rising borrowing costs if the Federal Reserve raises its interest rates.
+The FTSE, which fell to its lowest since late January on Tuesday, has lost 5.6 percent over the past three weeks as investors worried about a Greek default and rising borrowing costs if the Federal Reserve raises its interest rates.

 A Fed policy statement, due at 1800 GMT, will spell out how the bank's policymakers feel the U.S. economy has progressed and hint at whether the Fed intends to hike rates only once this year, or twice.